 I’m sure most of you probably use some if not all of these anyway but there are also going to be people out there who don’t – so this one is for you.

-It might seem odd for me to kick off with this when there are a ton of plugins out there which are no doubt more exciting and add more flare and functionality to your blog.
+It might seem odd for me to kick off with this when there are a ton of plugins out there which are no doubt more exciting and add more flair and functionality to your blog.

 However, I feel that site speed, particularly with WordPress blogs is something that can be often overlooked.

-Sure, you can go some way to speeding up your blog without using third party plugins such as W3 Total cache.
+Sure, you can go some way to speeding up your blog without using third party plugins such as W3 Total Cache.
 For example, you could use a WordPress optimized hosting plan like the ones offered here or you could install a bunch of optimization scripts at root/server level.
 But in terms of a plugin, W3 Total Cache will do the job.

 It offers you a way to cache files which are loaded on every page load and also minify files such as .css and .js.
 Minifying is a way of removing all of the unnecessary whitespaces within these files.
 White space is data and the more data which is transferred to the visitor, the slower the load time of your blog.